d6y/liftmodules-imap-idle/README.md

 ## Using this module

-Add the following repository to your SBT project file:
+1. Add the following repository to your SBT project file:

+  For SBT 0.10:

+        resolvers += "liftmodules repository" at "http://repository-liftmodules.forge.cloudbees.com/release/"

+  For SBT 0.7:

         lazy val liftModulesRelease = "liftmodules repository" at "http://repository-liftmodules.forge.cloudbees.com/release/"

-Add the following dependency to your SBT project file:
+2. Add the following dependency to your SBT project file:

-	"net.liftmodules" %% "imap-idle" % (liftVersion+"-0.9")
+        "net.liftmodules" %% "imap-idle" % (liftVersion+"-0.9.1")

-Set your IMAP login credentials in your props file.
-For example, add the following to src/main/resources/production.default.props
+3. Set your IMAP login credentials in your props file, e.g.:

+        $ cat src/main/resources/production.default.props
-	# This mail account must have IMAP enable in your Google apps settings
+        # Check in the Google settings for this account
+        # so be sure IMAP is enabled
         imap.idle.mail.user=you@yourdomain.com
         imap.idle.mail.password=trustno1
         imap.idle.mail.host=imap.gmail.com

-In your application's Boot.boot code:
+4. In your application's Boot.boot code:

         import net.liftmodules.imapidle._
         ImapIdle.init { m : javax.mail.Message =>
            println("You've got mail: "+EmailUtils.dump(m))
            true // delete the email on the server
         }

 ...which will dump the contents of the email to your console and then delete the mail.

-If you're doing persistence in the Message => Boolean handler, ensure you initialize Record/Mapper before you ImapIdle.init because init will try to connect and start processing any emails that may be waiting.
+If you're doing persistence in the `Message => Boolean` handler, ensure you initialize Record/Mapper before you `ImapIdle.init` because init will try to connect and start processing any emails that may be waiting.

 ## Example Scenario